UMMS-Biocore/debrowser-docs/docs/quickstart/quickstart.rst

     .. image:: ../debrowser_pics2/selected_conditions.png
 	   :align: center

-After DE analysis, you can always download the results in CSV format by clicking the **Download Data** button located under the **Select Plot Options**.
+After DE analysis, you can always download the results in CSV format by clicking the **Download Data** button located under the **Data Options**.
 You can also download the plot or graphs by clicking on the **download** button at top of each plot or graph.

 The Heatmap of DE Analysis
 ==========================